 The once-off election refers to all policies or one or more classes of policies that share substantially similar contractual rights and obligations.
-The word "substantial" used in the contexts of this election refers to the contractual rights and obligations of the class of policies and not the policy benefits itself.
+The word "substantial" used in the context of this election refers to the contractual rights and obligations of the class of policies and not the policy benefits themselves.

-A class of policies would substantially share similar contractual rights and obligations if the terms and conditions of the relevant policies selected have substantially similar product design features, premium patterns and benefit structures incorporated in the terms and conditions of the policies itself.
-"Substantially" in this context means at least 90%25 of a combination of the elements mentioned must be similar in nature.
+A class of policies would substantially share similar contractual rights and obligations if the terms and conditions of the relevant policies selected have substantially similar product design features, premium patterns and benefit structures incorporated in their terms and conditions.
+"Substantially" in this context means that at least 90% of a combination of the elements mentioned must be similar in nature.
+These elements must be incorporated in the policy itself because the emphasis is on the rights and obligations that arise from the policy.